Skip to Content

 Join your cruise at River City

-The buffet food was also delicious – and I might have had more than one visit to the sushi and sashimi bar!
+The buffet food was delicious – and I might have made more than one visit to the sushi and sashimi bar!
 The food stations are positioned around the boat so there’s never much of a line to pop up and back.
-Drinks are not included, so just bring cash/cards to add your wine or Changi beers under the night sky.

 Dinner, cruise and Wat Arun on the Chao Phraya River